twcau/UpdateMyWindowsMachine/README.md

 ### <a name='PublicFunctions'></a>Public Functions
 - `Get-Config.ps1`: Loads and repairs config from disk.
 Migrates legacy config, auto-repairs missing/corrupt values, and returns a valid config hashtable.
-- `Get-PatchMyPCInfo.ps1`: Gets Patch My PC installation info.
+- `Get-PatchMyPCInfo.ps1`: Gets Patch My PC installation info (install path, version, etc.).
 - `Register-WindowsUpdateScheduledTask.ps1`: Schedules or updates a Windows Task Scheduler job for automated runs, based on config.
 - `Remove-OldLogs.ps1`: Deletes old log files from the log directory based on the retention policy in config.
 - `Run-AllUpdates.ps1`: Orchestrates all update types (Windows, Office, Store/Winget, PatchMyPC) as configured, with robust error handling and logging.